chungty/mailchimp-ajax-segment/README.md

 Built on @rydama's "mailchimp-ajax-signup" JS to submit form without redirects: https://github.com/rydama/mailchimp-ajax-signup

 ----------
+Here's generally how the form code will look.

     <form id="subscribe-form" action="http://<your_account>.us6.list-manage.com/subscribe/post-json?u=<your value>&id=<your value>" method="get">
         <h3>Want more great content delivered to your inbox?</h3>